 *The time required for VM Import is dependent upon your network connection speed and the size of the virtual machine image being uploaded.

-VM Import/Export offers two ways to import your virtual machine into Amazon EC2.
+VM Import/Export offers several ways to import your virtual machine into Amazon EC2.

 The first method is to import your VM image using the Amazon EC2 API tools.
 To get started, simply: